 The intricacies of the TN visa classification under the United States-Mexico-Canada Agreement (USMCA) are essential for Canadian and Mexican professionals looking at career opportunities in the United States.
 This post covers a necessary aspect of this process: the role of U.S. licensure.

-Licensure in the United States: Beyond a Pre-entry Formality
+Licensure in the United States for a TN Visa

 Conclusion